emilycalvert/Satellite_Coverage_Classification/README.md

 ## Results

-Our model achieved a validation accuracy of  and test accuracy of 0.9396 and 0.9096 respectively
+Our model achieved a validation accuracy of  and test accuracy of 0.9396 and 0.9096 respectively.

 ## Authors